junxit/us-congress-bills-114/metadata.md

 - 2016-07-07 — Introduced in House
 - 2016-07-07 — Introduced in House
 - 2016-07-07 — Referred to the House Committee on Foreign Affairs.
+- 2016-07-12 — Committee on Foreign Affairs discharged.
+- 2016-07-12 — Committee on Foreign Affairs discharged.
+- 2016-07-12 — Considered by unanimous consent. (consideration: CR H4695-4696)
+- 2016-07-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-12 — Mr. Royce asked unanimous consent to discharge from committee and consider.
+- 2016-07-12 — On agreeing to the resolution Agreed to without objection. (text: CR H4695-4696)
+- 2016-07-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H4695-4696)